mmistakes/minimal-mistakes/_drafts/kotlin-coroutines-101.md

 ## 8. The Coroutine Context

 In the section concerning continuation and the section concerning builders, we briefly introduced the concept of coroutine context.
 Also, the `CoroutineScope` retains a reference to a coroutine context.
-As you can imagine, it is a way to store information passed from parents to children to develop structural concurrency internally.
+As you can imagine, **it is a way to store information passed from parents to children to develop structural concurrency internally**.

 The type representing the coroutine context is called `CoroutineContext`, and it is part of the Kotlin core library.
-It's a funny type since it represents a collection of elements, but also, every element is a collection.
-We have the following:
+It's a funny type since it represents a collection of elements, but also, every element is a collection:

 ```kotlin
 public interface CoroutineContext